 Create Shorter Surveys or Offer a Reward

 People have short attention spans, especially in the era of the internet, smartphones, and YouTube.
-The shorter your survey is, the more likely customers will be to fill it out.
-Of course, sometimes you need more detailed information, and that requires longer surveys.
+The shorter your eCommerce surveys are, the more likely customers will be to fill them out.
+Of course, sometimes you need more detailed information, and that requires longer online retail surveys.
 In those cases, you can offer a reward for filling out a longer form.
 For example, coupons, raffles, and free products are typically used to encourage more respondents.

 These are the simplest and more effective methods of increasing response rates on surveys.
 Depending on the industry, people will be more or less likely to respond.
 As with all things in business, test, test, and test again until you find what works for you.